T-Dnzt/CORS-angular-sinatra/README.md

 CORS-angular-sinatra
 ====================

-A RESTful example using Ruby/Sinatra Framework, AngularJs and MongoDB.

-Cross-domain calls from Angular.js to Sinatra for thibaultdenizet.com.
+Cross-domain calls from Angular.js to Sinatra and MongoDB database.

 Forked from https://github.com/T-Dnzt/CORS-angular-sinatra